-I have not been entered for a long time.
-My chambers are spacious, and covered with polished stones, inscribed with symbols that are known only to magicians.
+What I contain in my spacious vault has not been seen for a long time.
+My floors are covered in polished stones and inscribed with symbols that are known only to magicians.

-Hollow places are cut into my walls, and in those places stand vases of transparent glass containing colored spirits or bluish vapors.
-On my floor you will find two large glass chests.
-They stand opposite one another.
-Observe that one contains a mansion surrounded by farm buildings, stables, barns, fields, meadows, and herds.
-You will notice that everything is tiny, but exceedingly detailed, as if the miniatures were real.
+Hollow niches are cut into my walls, and they hold glass vases where people’s spirits are imprisoned.
+On my floor, two large glass chests stand opposite one another.
+One contains a mansion surrounded by farm buildings, stables, barns, fields, meadows, and herds.
+You will notice that everything is tiny, but exceedingly detailed because everything is real.

-Opposite the chest lies a glass coffin, and in that coffin you will find a maiden of rarest beauty.
-She lies sleeping.
-Her long, fair hair is wrapped in a mantle studded the precious stones.
-Her eyes are closed but her complexion is bright and her breath moves a delicate ribbon to and fro.
+Opposite the chest lies a glass coffin, and in that coffin, you will see a sleeping maiden of rarest beauty.
+Her long, fair hair is wrapped in a mantle studded with precious stones.
+Her eyes are closed but her complexion is bright, and her breath makes a delicate ribbon dance.

 Hall of Prisoners in The Glass Coffin, Grimms.
 Illustration by H.J.
 Ford.